 - Macroeconomic environment – uncertainty suggests affordability will likely remain a key issue.

 - Help to Buy scheme – continues to support demand.

 - Housing shortage – on-going positive government intervention remains a possibility.

 Eurocell Revenue by Market (%)plus

-Whilst private home improvement and, increasingly, new build housing are the most important market segments for Eurocell, social housing improvement and public new build are also covered.
+Private home improvement and, increasingly, new build housing are currently the most important market segments for Eurocell.

 MARKETS FOR EUROCELL PRODUCTSplus

-The product groups specific to Eurocell are currently expected to be flat over the next two years.
+The product groups specific to Eurocell are currently expected to show modest growth in 2020.